- Coronavirus (COVID-19) Info

 - News + Events

 The KC Streetcar project team held the second public meeting for the Main Street Extension to UMKC on Tuesday, June 5, 2018 at St. Paul’s Episcopal Church in Midtown.
-For those that could not attend, please review the materials below and provide feedback about track alignments using this online survey:
+The materials presented are below:

 The KC Streetcar Main Street Extension project is being planned through a data driven process through a partnership of the KCSA, the Kansas City Area Transportation Authority and the City of Kansas City, Missouri.
 In order to build the best streetcar extension for Kansas City, we need to be mindful of the following: